fantazio/FunC/Readme.md

 ##How do I use it?
-If you want to compile it, you will need 'gcc' or 'clang'.
+If you want to compile it, you will need `gcc` or `clang`.
 A makefile exists.
-To use it you will need 'make'.
+To use it you will need `make`.

 - `make` group the sources in the **func** folder
 - `make check` will make and run tests